kathleenfwang/InteractiveStoryAndroid/README.md

 # Interactive Story for Android
-Play as an intergallactic traveler and explore the galaxy in a choose-your-own-adventure for mobile.
+Play as an intergallactic traveler and explore the galaxy in a choose-your-own-adventure for mobile titled "Signals from Mars"

 # Features:
 - MVC design: